davidpagnon/Sports2D/README.md

 - Use `--det_frequency 50`: Will detect poses only every 50 frames, and track keypoints in between, which is faster.
 - Use `--multiperson false`: Can be used if one single person is present in the video.
 Otherwise, persons' IDs may be mixed up.
 - Use `--load_trc <path_to_file_px.trc>`: Will use pose estimation results from a file.
 Useful if you want to use different parameters for pixel to meter conversion or angle calculation without running detection and pose estimation all over.
+- Use `--tracking_mode sports2d`: Will use the default Sports2D tracker.
+Unlike DeepSort, it is faster, does not require any parametrization, and is as good in non-crowded scenes.

 <br>